Honorarium Regulation 305

 a. clearly indicate the amount of the honorarium;

 b. state that the honorarium is not a fee; and

 c. will set forth any other expenses that UNCSA will pay in connection with the visit.

 2. Total state funds used for honorarium payments may not exceed $1,000.00 to an individual in one fiscal year.

-3. Travel expenses may be reimbursed or paid directly on behalf of the guest, in addition to any honorarium, provided they are in accordance with the University’s travel policies.
+3. Travel expenses may be reimbursed or paid directly on behalf of the guest, in addition to any honorarium, provided they are in accordance with the University’s travel policies and regulations.

 B. Payments Not Qualifying for Honorariums